KothaiKumar/basic-nn-model/README.md

-# Developing a Neural Network Regression Model
+# Ex No 1 - Developing a Neural Network Regression Model

 ## AIM